isabella232/journeys.en/help/using/building-journeys/journeyaction.md

 **Personalization Data**

+>[!NOTE]
+>
+>You cannot pass a collection in personalization data.
+If the transactional push expects collections, it will not work.
+Also note that the personalization data has an expected format (example: string, decimal, etc.).
+You must be careful to respect these expected formats.

 These are the fields used in your Adobe Campaign Standard template to personalize your message, apply conditional formatting, or pick a specific message variant.

 ## Custom actions {#section_f2c_hbg_nhb}

 If you're using a custom action, you will see, in read-only, the **URL Configuration** and **Authentication** parameters defined in the action configuration screen (see [custom actions](../custom-action/custom.md)).

+>[!NOTE]
+>
+>You cannot pass a collection in action parameters.
+If the custom action expects collections, it will not work.
+Also note that the personalization data has an expected format (example: string, decimal, etc.).
+You must be careful to respect these expected formats.

-In the **Action parameters** section, you'll see the message parameters defined with _"toBeMapped": true_.
-For these parameters, you can define an expression based on the journey's information.
+In the **Action parameters** section, you'll see the message parameters defined as _"Variable"_.
+For these parameters, you can define where to get this information (example: events, data sources), pass values manually or use the advanced expression editor for advanced use cases.
+Advanced uses cases can be data manipulation and other function usage.